 Disable Access Point and Enable Wifi Client

 The RPi wifi adapter cannot be used as an access point and a wifi client to another network at the same time.
-Here are the steps to change the wifi to be a client only:

 Disable the access point functionality by removing hostapd using: